azure-ai-foundry/foundry-mcp-playground/README.md

 ## 🧠 What’s Inside?

-Foundry Models Playground gives you everything you need to prototype AI-based solutions **inside GitHub Copilot**.
+Foundry MCP Playground gives you everything you need to prototype AI-based solutions **inside GitHub Copilot**.

 When you open this workspace, it will automatically start the MCP server for Azure AI Foundry:

-- **MCP Server for Azure AI Foundry** – exposes tools to interact with Azure AI Foundry
+- **MCP Server for Azure AI Foundry (experimental)** – exposes tools to interact with Azure AI Foundry

 This server is automatically started inside a devcontainer and communicate via `stdio` with GitHub Copilot.